gcccheng/oogway/index.md

 `2022-Now`
 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

-Work on variety of project with clients, including
+He has worked on variety of project with clients, including

 `project`
 **Deploy Red Hat 9 to production infrastructure**

-Test, install, troubleshooting, maintain Microsoft Defender on large scale of Linux machines.

-adasdfasdf
+He has take full responsibility to deploy rhel9 to the production environment.
+Tasks are done with Ansible and can be listed as
+1. Create customized Red Hat image and template for VMWare vSphere virtual machine.
+2. Configure and deploy rhel9.
+    1. Configure system, subscription, network, application.
+    2. Integrate to Windows Active Directory

 `project`
-Provision and manage physical or virtualized servers using Red Hat Satellite.

-asdfasdf
+**Migrate Ansible Tower to Ansible Automation Platform**

+He has taken part in setting up and testing Ansible Automation Platform and migrating playbooks to new platform.
+1. Install Ansible Automation Platform and configure with Bitbucket.
+2. Migrate playbooks to new platform and troubleshooting errors

 `project`
-Adminstrate Satellite + VMWare + Red Hat Enterprise + Openshift infrastructure with Ansible.
+**Automate patching process for large scale of Red Hat machines**

+He has simplified and improved existing procedure of patching with Ansible and Satellite.
+1. Devide existing machines into different environment.
+2. Set priorities on machines by criticality.
+3. Designed Ansible workflow to automate the process of patching.

+`project`
+**Deploy security application to infrastructure**

+He has taken full responsibility to deploy cloud-based security application to the whole infrastructure.
+1. Troubleshooting installing errors and tackle performance issue.
+2. Customize security rules for machine for its functionality.
+3. Communicate between different parties including application provider, license provider, network group and security group.

 `2012-2022`
-**Senior Engineer at UiO**
+***<font size= "3">System Engineer at University of Oslo</font>***

-Be responsible to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
-Main tasks:
+Gang started at UiO as master student and has taken responsiblity to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
+Main tasks include:

-1.Install, configure and maintain rhel server for a variety of services including computing, virtualization, database, web, Samba, NFS, inventory...
+1. Install, configure and maintain rhel server for a variety of services including computing, virtualization, database, web, Samba, NFS, inventory...

-2.Deploy and manage Windows machines with SCCM.
+2. Deploy and manage Windows machines with SCCM.

-3.Install and maintain complex scientific applications with increasing and unstable dependencies to function properly.
+3. Install and maintain complex scientific applications with increasing and unstable dependencies to function properly.

-4.Maintain DNS, DHCP, NAT and FirewallD services for different networks.
+4. Maintain DNS, DHCP, NAT and FirewallD services for different networks.

-5.Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.
+5. Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.

-6.Purchase hardware, plan/design infrastructure, deploy new technology to accommodate researching needs.
+6. Purchase hardware, plan/design infrastructure, deploy new technology to accommodate researching needs.

 ## Education
 `2010-2012`